AKSW/jekyll-rdf/README.md

 ## Building the Jekyll Site

 Running `jekyll build` will render the RDF resources to the `_site/…` directory.
 Running `jekyll serve` will render the RDF resources and provide you with an instant HTTP-Server usually accessible at `http://localhost:4000/`.
-RDF resources whose IRIs don't start with the configured jekyll `url` and `baseurl` are rendered to the `_site/rdfsites/…` subdirectory.
+RDF resources whose IRIs don't start with the configured jekyll `url` and `baseurl` are rendered to the `_site/rdfsites/…` sub directory.

 ## Defining Templates
 To make use of the RDF data, create one or more files (e.g `rdf_index.html` or `person.html`) in the `_layouts`-directory.
 For each resource a page will be rendered.
 See example below: